About this register

 Information held on the register and what it means to be on it

-The register was established in 2015 and is governed by the Financial Reporting Act 2013 (FRA 2013).
+The Approved Overseas Auditors and Associations of Accountants Register (the register) was established in 2015.
+It is governed by the Financial Reporting Act 2013 (FRA 2013).

-If you're an overseas association of accountants who require your members to be qualified to perform non-issuer statutory audits in New Zealand, you must be approved by the Registrar of Companies (Registrar).
+If you are an overseas association of accountants who require your members to be qualified to perform non-issuer statutory audits in New Zealand, you must be approved by the Registrar of Companies (Registrar).

-If you're an overseas auditor who wants to perform non-issuer statutory audits in New Zealand and the overseas association that you are a member of is not approved under FRA 2013, then you need to be approved by the Registrar.
+If you are an overseas auditor who wants to perform non-issuer statutory audits in New Zealand and the overseas association that you are a member of is not approved under FRA 2013, then you need to be approved by the Registrar.

 Applying for approval